Woodland Management for Biodiversity

-We consider the following woodland communities within our management plans…
+We consider the following woodland communities within our own management plan…

 Genetically many trees within an ancient woodland will be direct descendants of those in the original forest.
-Our aim is to maintain a natural community of trees by natural regeneration and where this has proved impractical, we are planting local provenance trees for the benefit of biodiversity.
-This includes shrubs for our borders, ensuring flowers and fruits are abundant throughout the seasons.
+Our aim is to maintain and improve age diversity with the original community of trees by natural regeneration.
+In our biodiversity improvement plan for our ancient but neglected oak coppice, this can prove impractical, so we have also planted some local provenance trees for the benefit of biodiversity.
+This includes a shrub layer , ensuring flowers and fruits are abundant.

 The many oaks in our woodland require space and light, they are thin, tall with small crowns.
-We are selecting at least 1 in 3 trees to be thinned in year 1 and opening up other areas for regeneration.
+We selected at least 2 in 5 trees to be thinned in year 1 & 2 and opening up other areas for regeneration.
 We are retaining trees with good crown potential and ones that show great benefit to associated wildlife.
-Decisions on where further thinning is required will be made in year 2.
-Some trees such as our larger sycamores will be and have been ring-barked, creating more standing deadwood.
+Decisions where further thinning was required has been made in year 2 and underway.
+A few trees such as our larger sycamores have been ring-barked, creating more standing deadwood of larger diameter.